psychopy/workshops/source/3days/day2/pavlovia.rst

 .. nextSlide::

-Since the second metho is easier than the first, you might wonder "why bother" with the first approach?
+Since the second method is easier than the first, you might wonder "why bother" with the first approach?

-*   You can avoid some errors by deleting the data folder from the forked project first (Web IDE > ... > delete > commit)
+*   You can avoid some errors by deleting the data folder from the forked project *before* you clone/sync it locally (Web IDE > ... > delete > commit)
 *   Can be easier for use with groups (online you can fork to a group, locally the project will always be forked to your namespace)

 .. _gitlabBrief: